 Pre-paid SIM cards for travelers are very easy to obtain in Jordan.
 Unlike traditional contracts, most phone users in Jordan all use monthly plans and are topping up as needed rather than the traditional cell phone contracts.

-If you are arriving into Jordan by air, you are probably arriving into Queen Alia International Airport and you can get a SIM card before you even leave the airport and travel to Amman or wherever your first destination is in Jordan.
+If you are arriving in Jordan by air, you are probably arriving at Queen Alia International Airport and you can get a SIM card before you even leave the airport and travel to Amman or wherever your first destination is in Jordan.
+If you have a newer phone you now have an even easier option!
+You can get a Jordan e-sim before you even get to Jordan (or even while you are still at the airport!)

 Where to Buy A Local Sim Card in Jordan